plait-lab/stfp-livestreams/README.md

 # Statically-Typed Functional Programming Livestreams

-This document contains links and more information about the livestreams used in the OOPSLA '21 publication
+This document contains links to the livestreams observed in the OOPSLA '21 publication
 _How Statically-Typed Functional Programmers Write Code_.

 If you are interested in viewing any of the videos below but the link is no